 For approved grant-funded events, the Jewish Federation agrees to:

-- Include event details in Jewish Federation marketing materials, which could include the Kehillah newsletter and/or Facebook page
+- Include event details in Jewish Federation marketing materials, which could include the neighborhood newsletter and/or Facebook page

 - When available, have staff present at the event to represent the Jewish Federation.